 Although ferries are seen as the slower mode of transport, they can actually be a way to experience more sightseeing and culture before your final destination.
 The slower arrival adds an added benefit to your trip as you are able to see the unique views you won’t see if in the air.
 Another benefit of ferries over flights is that Greek airports tend to be small and overcrowded in peak season, meaning you may spend a lot more time there waiting in queues.

 Virtual Wanderlust is all about showcasing the indulgent and luxurious travel experiences with a conscience.
-We hope you enjoyed the guide to Greek islands with direct flights from London and be sure to discover more by following our social channels.
-You can find us on Twitter, Instagram and Pinterest.
+We hope you enjoyed the guide to Greek islands with direct flights from London and if you’re interested in more, take a look at our guide to Greece, or these Italian islands.
+Make sure to follow us on Twitter, Instagram and Pinterest.